Creating the Perfect Author Website: A Step-by-Step Guide

 Testing the opt-in form

-Be sure to test it by signing up a friend’s email or your personal email to the email list.
+Be sure to test it by signing up a friend’s email or your email to the email list.
 Once you receive the welcome email, you’re good to go.

 7. Promote Your Author Website